dnoeth/AdventureWorksDW_Teradata/README.md

 bteq < _install.btq > _install.log
 ```

-## Installing AdventureWorksDW using a Windows client
+## Installing AdventureWorksDW using a Linux client

  1. Download AdventureWorksDW_Teradata.zip and extract the zip file to a folder, e.g. *~/Samples/AdventureWorksDW_Teradata*.
  2. Modify the file **\_logon.txt** to match your target system.
 Optionally modify the database name.